gregkorossy/Android-Support-Preference-V7-Fix/README.md

 ```

 The different fixed classes are here:
-- `EditTextPreferenceFix`: Forwards the XML attributes (like inputType) to the EditText, just like the original preference did.
+- `EditTextPreference`: Forwards the XML attributes (like inputType) to the EditText, just like the original preference did.
-- `PreferenceCategoryFix`: The basic category doesn't use the normally set accent color, instead if falls back to `preference_fallback_accent_color`.
+- `PreferenceCategory`: The basic category doesn't use the normally set accent color, instead if falls back to `preference_fallback_accent_color`.
 The library overrides this value by you overriding `preference_accent`, which means, you don't necessarily need to use this class, it's up to you.
-- `PreferenceFragmentCompatFix`: It's needed in order to use `EditTextPreferenceFix`.
+- `PreferenceFragmentCompat`: It's found in `com.takisoft.fix.support.v7.preference` (*notice the difference from the original package name!*) and is needed in order to use this library.
+This handles the fixes basically.
 Also, it's dividers variant (`PreferenceFragmentCompatDividers`) can be used to customize the position of the dividers by using its `setDividerPreferences(...)` method with the flags that start with `DIVIDER_`.

+> I recommend using the `PreferenceFragmentCompatDividers` version because on API levels below 11 the dividers are messed up and this variant can be used to customize the dividers' position.

 Feel free to ask / suggest anything on this page by creating a ticket (*issues*)!